-Application forms and information regarding required procedures may be obtained from the Office of Admissions.
+Information regarding required procedures may be obtained from the Office of Admissions.
+Applications should be submitted using the Law School Admission Council application service.
 The applicant must submit the Law School application by November 1 to be considered for early decision and by February 15 to be considered for regular decision.
-The applicant must file transcripts from all undergraduate institutions attended with the Credential Assembly Service.
+The applicant must file transcripts from all undergraduate institutions attended with the LSAC's Credential Assembly Service.